mollie/api-documentation/source/reference/v2/organizations-api/create-organization.rst

        .. type:: string
           :required: true

-     - E-mailaddress of the organization.
+     - E-mail address of the organization.
 This will be used for the confirmation mail.

    * - ``address``